feathersui/feathersui-starling/documentation/help/markdown/text-area.md

 The two previous properties control how scrolling works.
 The [`horizontalScrollPolicy`](../api-reference/feathers/controls/Scroller.html#horizontalScrollPolicy) and [`verticalScrollPolicy`](../api-reference/feathers/controls/Scroller.html#verticalScrollPolicy) properties control whether scrolling is enabled or not.

 The default scroll policy for both directions is [`ScrollPolicy.AUTO`](../api-reference/feathers/controls/ScrollPolicy.html#AUTO).
-If the content's width is greater than the view port's width, the panel may scroll horizontally (same for height and vertical scrolling).
-If not, then the panel will not scroll in that direction.
+If the content's width is greater than the view port's width, the text area may scroll horizontally (same for height and vertical scrolling).
+If not, then the text area will not scroll in that direction.
 In addition to the `scrollBarDisplayMode`, this can affect whether the scroll bar is visible or not.

 You can completely disable scrolling in either direction, set the scroll policy to [`ScrollPolicy.OFF`](../api-reference/feathers/controls/ScrollPolicy.html#OFF).
-The scroll bar will not be visible, and the panel won't scroll, even if the content is larger than the view port.
+The scroll bar will not be visible, and the text area won't scroll, even if the content is larger than the view port.

 Finally, you can ensure that scrolling is always enabled by setting the scroll policy to [`ScrollPolicy.ON`](../api-reference/feathers/controls/ScrollPolicy.html#ON).
 If combined with `hasElasticEdges` in the touch interaction mode, it will create a playful edge that always bounces back, even when the content is smaller than the view port.
 If using the mouse interaction mode, the scroll bar may always be visible under the same circumstances, though it may be disabled if the content is smaller than the view port.